See below for details of Pedal Portugal’s guided cycle tours and listings of other bike tour operators.

 Any rider booking a tour has to read and accept these terms – which include your responsibility for medical, travel and cancellation insurance.

-We hope to run the tours below but all dates are provisional and will depend on the lifting of travel restrictions, vaccine roll-outs etc.
+We hope to run tours in 2022 and will publish dates in due course – depending on the lifting of travel restrictions, vaccine roll-outs etc.

 For small groups who want to decide their own route/dates, we may also be able to put together custom tours.